8 Steps to Fix Your Water Damaged iPhone May 26 2017

 Open the iPhone and clean

 Opening the device and removing the excess water is crucial to its survival.
-Preferably take it to a cell phone repair shop.
-Let a professional handle your iPhone, but that is just our recommendation.
+If you have tools then open cell phone and remove the liquid yourself.
+You can also take it to a cell phone repair shop.

 These three steps are a simplified version on what you should do if you accidentally got your iPhone liquid (water) damage.
 You should do these steps even if your device shows no signs of damage.
 Who knows, maybe your lucky and have no liquid damage or maybe your device will have a delayed reaction.
 My point here is to not wait.